OniuUI/PeerSim---IN5020---Assignment-Three/README.md

 # PeerSim - IN5020 - Assignment Three
+Third assignment of IN5020, Distributed Systems.
+Using Peersim to simulate a P2P network.

 ## How to deploy:
 1. Change the cachesize of determined in the shuffle txt files to what is wanted.